Document Type : Review Article

 7

-Professor, Midwifery and Reproductive Health Research Center, Shahid Beheshti University of Medical Science, Tehran,Iran
+Professor, Department of Midwifery and Reproductive Health, Midwifery and Reproductive Health Research Center, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Abstract

 Conclusion: Serum vitamin D levels showed no statistically significant association with bacterial vaginosis during pregnancy.
-It appears that this relationship is influenced by multiple intervening factors, and vitamin D alone cannot be considered an independent risk factor.
+It seems that this relationship is influenced by multiple intervening factors, and vitamin D alone cannot be considered an independent risk factor.

 Keywords